legut2/nvidia-agx-orin-stable-diffusion-webui-settings/README.md

 # Modified webui-user.sh and webui.sh to make this work for jetson agx orin
 Changed user setting to use local pytorch install that works for nvidia jetson agx orin

-I removed torchvision but did not replace it with anything and I think I may regret that.

 https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048/13

 # specific version of torch that was build for jetson nano